 Note: Wizard’s Soul plays under very similar rules to Magic: The Gathering, and Manaka would be called a “blue” player in Magic.

 You may have noticed that I am writing as if I think I know what I’m talking about, despite opening this review with “I don’t like card games”.
 How astute of you!
 Indeed one of Wizard’s Soul‘s biggest strengths, in my opinion, is how it makes card games understandable on a fundamental level, even to someone like me who was totally uninterested.
 The real thing to TCGs isn’t the imaginary fights you have with armies of fantasy creatures, or believing in the heart of the cards, or flashy play (although there is one player in Wizard’s Soul who is totally flashy, and she’s great): it’s strategy.
 TCGs are strategy games that you play with cards.
 They combine the bluffing of standard 52-card games (such as poker) with the planning of something like chess and have the added bonus of pretty art on small pieces of paper (and maybe lore if you’re into that).
 I’m surprised to say that I think the combination yields something really interesting.

 There are two major reasons why Wizard’s Soul changed my tune on TCGs.
 One was that it wasn’t “dramatic” about the playing of cards itself.
 Characters in the series play a TCG.
 Monsters do not pop out of the cards, there are no holograms, magic doesn’t fly about when certain cards are played; they just play cards — at most you’ll see the pictures that are displayed on cards used as backgrounds to panels.
 With that, I had to focus on the playing of the game itself.
-Other series perhaps get too far away from the game their supposed to be playing for the sake of being “cool”.
+Other series perhaps get too far away from the game they’re supposed to be playing for the sake of being “cool”.
 I’ll admit, sometimes it’s quite cool indeed but it doesn’t help me understand the game any better.
 On that note, the second major reason I reconsidered these games was due to one aspect of the manga’s “experimental” nature: how Aki Eda went at the games themselves with “mood” in mind first instead of rules.